If you are looking to improve customer service, generate more sales, and turn one-time buyers into loyal, repeat customers you’re in the right place.

 Finally, these tools are often quite different when it comes to UX and ease of use.
 You don’t want to end up getting an app that’s too complex or causing too much frustration while doing even the simplest tasks.
 And even if that happens, you should at least pick an app that offers top-class customer service so they can successfully walk your team through it.

-What you need to know before seeing results?
+What do you need to know before seeing results?

 The key lesson here is: there’s no one-size-fits-all solution that’ll promote your Shopify store for you.
 Your choice will depend on several different factors.